particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Data usage troubleshooting 2024-04-24

+There's a new page with tips for [data usage troubleshooting](/troubleshooting/guides/connectivity-troubleshooting/data-usage/).

 ### Datasheet updates 2024-04-23

 Datasheets for current products now contain links to the individual certification documents for that SKU.
 It's the same content as in the [certification documents page](/hardware/certification/certification-documents/) but having it in the datasheets will make it easier to find.